Centre for Christian StudiesLocated in Winnipeg, Manitoba

-The Centre for Christian Studies (CCS), located in Winnipeg, Manitoba, has been training women and men for ministry since 1892.
+The Centre for Christian Studies (CCS), located in Winnipeg, Manitoba, is a national theological school grounded in the tradition of diakonia.
+It has been training people for ministry since 1892.
 Its roots are in the Deaconess training schools of the Anglican, Methodist, Presbyterian and later United Churches.
 Students on a path toward diaconal ministry – a ministry of compassion and justice-seeking grounded in the example of Jesus who “did not come to be served, but to serve” (Mark 10:45) – appreciate CCS’s values of community, diversity, creativity, and right relationships.

 For more information on these programs, visit the Centre for Christian Studies at www.ccsonline.ca/ or phone at 204.783.4490.